 b) Lay the new sheet vinyl out in a suitable flat clean work area and let it relax.

 d) If you made special paper templates for difficult areas (doorways, pipes, etc) then also trace these onto the new vinyl.
 You should now have line(s) marked on the surface of the sheet vinyl that represents the perimeter of the room and any fixtures.

 e) When joining two sheets together, overlap them by approximately 5cm so they can be double cut and then fixed.

-STEP 3 Cutting the Sheet Vinyl to size:
+STEP 3 - Cutting the Sheet Vinyl to size:

 a) Remove the paper template.

-STEP 4 Three suggested methods to Install and Anchor your Vinyl Flooring:
+STEP 4 - Three suggested methods to Install and Anchor your Vinyl Flooring:

 Anchor Option 1.
 Roll Out - ‘Loose’ Laying:

-a) Required - Double Sided Adhesive Tape e.g. Duck/Manco DT-12 38mm wide x 36m
+a) Requires double sided adhesive tape e.g. Duck/Manco DT-12 38mm wide x 36m

 b) The area should not be greater than 20sqm.

 c) At all entrances, seams and underneath heavy appliances it is recommended to apply two widths of double sided adhesive tape, whereas a single width is applied around the perimeter of the room in general.